groupcash/core/README.md

 ### Merchant

 By accepting the proposed currency, merchants benefit from a faster, more secure and cheaper mean of payment.
 Because of the guaranteed buy-back by the backers, the only risk is the buy/sell margin and thus small and calculate-able.
+Merchants can also promote under-used assets by accepting part of the payment in the local currency.

 ### Consumer

 Consumers benefit from a faster, cheaper way of payment as well.
 Because of the fixed prices, units can be bought with no loss.
+Units could also be sold at a discount.

 ## Standards

-A extensible set of protocols and standards is twittered to enable a community-driven development of tools for trading.
+A extensible set of protocols and standards is needed to enable a community-driven development of tools for trading.
 There are three areas where standardization is needed.

 ### Algorithms

-At the core sits a set of algorithms to *issue* currency units, *transfer* them between participants and *validate* transactions.
-A proposed set of algorithms is described [here](algorithms.md).
+At the core of the system sits a set of algorithms to *issue* currency units, *transfer* them between participants and *validate* transactions.
+A proposal is described [here](algorithms.md).

 ### Representation

-It should be possible to store currency units digitally as well as on an analogue medium, for example by printing a number in a machine readable form.
+It should be possible to store currency units digitally as well as on an analogue medium, for example by printing them in a machine readable form.
 Different representations should be easily transformable.

 ### Transport

 It needs to be possible to send units to users of the currency for transference and to backers for validation.
-This can happen directly through existing channels but there should also be standardized protocols to facilitate interoperability between different systems.
+This can happen directly through existing channels like email but there should also be standardized protocols to facilitate interoperability between different systems.
 One way of transport could be through a peer-to-peer network, another via a client-server protocol.